Corps Masovia Königsberg zu Potsdam: History

-The Mazovian people represented a unique minority.
+The Masovian people represented a distinct minority, whose culture was a unique blend of German and Polish traditions.
 They were Lutheran Protestants, commonly spoke Polish and devoted themselves to the Prussian kings.
 Even after the Second World War they declared themselves as Germans.
 The Protestant pastors, many of them corps members, helped to preserve this heritage.

-In the 19th century most corps members came from and returned to the remote and poor, but wonderful land.
+In the 19th century, most corps members came from and returned to the remote and poor, but wonderful land.
 500 corps members had had their education in Lyck and Rastenburg.

 The Mazovian people considered the Corps Masovia as theirs and took over the blue-white-red flag.
 In 1855 Friedrich Dewischeit, a Mazovian teacher, composed songs about Masovia.
 Dedicated to the Corps Masovia, the Masurenlied still is the hymn of the Mazovian people.

 The Corps Masovia was founded in June 1830 and until 1935 played an important role at the Königsberg university.
 On occasion of the centenary in 1930, the Mazovian mayors donated a library cupboard with the arm coats of their 30 towns.